 CLI Documentation

 If your Python package includes a command-line interface built with Click, Great Docs can generate reference pages for it automatically.
-Each command and subcommand gets its own page showing the full --help output in a terminal-style format.
-This means your CLI documentation stays perfectly in sync with your code, because the help text is captured directly from Click at build time.
+Each command and subcommand gets its own structured page showing the usage signature, description, typed options, and examples, all using the same layout as API reference pages.
+This means your CLI documentation stays perfectly in sync with your code, because everything is extracted directly from Click at build time.

 This page covers how to enable CLI documentation, how Great Docs discovers your commands, what the generated pages look like, and how to write CLI help text that produces clear, useful reference pages.